Grants are awarded to meet a variety of physical, mental and social needs of Jewish seniors.

 THE AL HERMAN ANNUAL GRANT TO PROVIDE FOOD RELIEF FOR THE JEWISH NEEDY

-CFJS designates one grant annually to be awarded in memory of Al Herman, Past President and long-time supporter of the Blumenthal Jewish Home as well as a past member of the CFJS Board.
+CFJS designates one grant annually to be awarded in memory of Al Herman, Past President and long-time supporter of the Blumenthal Jewish Home for the Aged as well as a past member of the CFJS Board.
 In the event that none of the grant requests address food relief for the Jewish needy, the Board will, at its discretion, designate an alternate grant in memory of Al Herman.

-THE JEROME MADANS AWARD
+THE AUDREY AND JEROME MADANS AWARD

 NO GRANTS ARE MADE TO INDIVIDUALS FOR ANY PURPOSE.